 - The tricky stuff like finding Thai witnesses

-The downside of the agents was cost.
+The downside of the agents is cost – unsurprising as you’re paying someone else to do the work.
 Every agent we contacted quoted us between 16-18,000 THB.
-That’s around £400-450 and is a lot more than we were anticipating.
+That’s around £400-450 and is somewhat more than we were anticipating.
+But again, if time is of the essence, it’s money well spent and you could save yourselves a lot of hassle!

 Adding the cost of UK documents would have brought the overall cost of getting married in Thailand to well over £600, so in the end we opted for the DIY route.

-If you have time and a bit of patience, it’s quite straightforward to arrange marriage in Thailand by yourself.
+If you have time and a bit of patience, it’s quite straightforward to arrange a wedding in Thailand for foreigners by yourself.
 We already live in Thailand so time was not an issue for us.

 If you are both non-Thai and not fully fluent, you will want a Thai friend on hand to make absolutely sure of the arrangements with the government offices – our Thai doesn’t stretch far enough for the intricacies of Thai bureaucracy.

-The overall cost for our DIY route was around £250 so you can save a lot by going it alone.
+The overall cost for our DIY route for marriage in Thailand was around £250 so you can save a lot by going it alone.

 N.B. in Thailand the marriage registration and the ceremony are generally separate – the registration is the legally binding part.
 You can ask the local office to do the registration at your ceremony for an extra fee, but we did ours at the office itself.